Burruss History, Family Crest & Coats of Arms

 - Julian Burruss, aged 34, who settled in Harrisonburg, Virginia, in 1912

-- Rachel Burruss, aged 24, who emigrated to Harrisonburg, Virginia, in 1912
+- Rachel Burruss, aged 24, who immigrated to Harrisonburg, Virginia, in 1912

 Contemporary Notables of the name Burruss (post 1700)